AEW TBS Championship

 The AEW TBS Championship is a women's professional wrestling television championship created and promoted by the American promotion All Elite Wrestling (AEW).
 Established on October 6, 2021, it is the secondary championship of the promotion's female division, and the inaugural champion was Jade Cargill.
 It is named after the TBS television network, which airs AEW's flagship program, Dynamite.
-The reigning champion is Mercedes Moné, who is in her first reign, and is the longest-reigning champion in the title's history.
-She won the championship by defeating Willow Nightingale at Double or Nothing on May 26, 2024.
+The current champion is Persephone, who is in her first reign.
+She won the title by defeating previous champion Maya World during the All In: Buy In pre-show on August 30, 2026.